paymoapp/api/README.md

   https://app.paymoapp.com/api/clients/12345
 ```

-See sample code examples on how to make a request to the API [here](https://github.com/paymoapp/api/blob/master/sections/sample_code.md).
+See sample [code examples](sections/sample_code.md) on how to make a request to the API.

 <a name="authentication"></a>
 ##Authentication